-As can be the case during pregnancy and childbirth, you may need professional support.
-If you feel overwhelmed and unable to manage your everyday activities, seek help from a professional, contact your CLSC or a perinatal resource centre in your area.
+As is the case during pregnancy and childbirth, you may need support.
+If you feel overwhelmed or unable to manage your everyday activities, ask for help from family and friends or a professional.
+You can also contact your local CLSC or perinatal resource centre.